ruzickap/k8s-istio-webinar/docs/README.md

 ## Objectives

 * Download and install Istio in your cluster
-* Deploy the Guestbook sample app
+* Deploy the Bookinfo application
 * Use metrics, logging, and tracing to observe services
 * Set up the Istio Ingress Gateway
 * Perform simple traffic management, such as A/B tests and canary deployments
 * Secure your service mesh
-* Enforce policies for your microservices

 ## Webinar